particle-iot/docs/src/content/reference/SDKs/android.md

 ### Customization

-Customize setup look and feel by overriding values from the `customization.xml` file under `devicesetup -> src -> main -> res -> values`.
+The look and feel of the setup UI can be customized by overriding values from the `customization.xml` file under `devicesetup -> src -> main -> res -> values`.

 #### Product/brand info: